skylar system y'all/they #

 fronting + switching #

-Switching between headmates usually happens spontaneously and involuntarily for us right now.
+Switching between headmates usually happens spontaneously and involuntarily for us, though it has become more intentional and distinct as our system has developed.
 Often, a switch is triggered by changes in emotion, conversations, or specific situations that resonate differently with our headmates.
 For example, during a conversation, one of us might naturally step forward if the topic aligns more closely with their interests, feelings, experiences, or comfort levels.

 You might notice quick shifts in our mood, interests, vocabulary, or style of interaction — this is completely normal for our system.
 Switches can often take a few seconds, during which we aren't particularly aware and are actively dissociative.